yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 `Batman: Arkham Asylum` did have a RomFS, and was launching fine, but `Batman: Arkham City` and `Batman: Arkham Knight` require their updates installed to be playable (their base game size is only 8MB).
 The update contains the RomFS, but since the base game didn't contain it, yuzu couldn't find the RomFS to load, even with the update installed.

-Handling this {{< gh-hovercard "12263" "peculiar case" >}} fell into byte[]’s hands, and the World’s Greatest Detective can now go fetch ? signs all over the place at ease.
+Handling this {{< gh-hovercard "12263" "peculiar case" >}} fell into byte[]’s hands, and the World’s Greatest Detective can now go fetch `?` signs all over the place at ease.

 {{< imgs
-	"./batman.png|The Goddamn Batman (Batman: Arkham Knight)"
+	"./batman.png|The Batman (Batman: Arkham Knight)"
   >}}

 Another {{< gh-hovercard "12392" "file system implementation" >}} byte[] gave us was support for the `OpenDirectoryMode` flag, which allows `Portal 2` to save and load properly.
 One has to wonder why this wasn’t fixed earlier.